 Listen to an audiobook or podcast to relax

 As we discussed above, looking at a smartphone screen can prevent you from feeling sleepy.
 If you are feeling bored then consider listening to an audiobook or podcast instead of looking at the screen.
 You could also listen to some relaxing music.
-Use this link for a Free Trial On Audible to stay entertained.
+Use this link for a Free trial on audible to stay entertained.

 Avoid bright lights and digital device screens

 Digital devices and bright lights prevent the release of melatonin which is a key hormone that makes you feel sleepy.
 Try putting down your smartphone and reading a book or relaxing with your eyes closed.
-Consider wearing a set of Blue Light Glasses after 7 pm to help block out the light which prevents you from feeling sleepy.
+Consider wearing a set of blue light glasses after 7 pm to help block out the light which prevents you from feeling sleepy.
 These are essential if you insist on using a digital device in the evening.

 Keep your valuables safe and secure